 KJV: "Behold, a virgin shall be with child..."

 NRSV: "Look, the virgin shall conceive..."

-And, so, with the Hebrew word "almah" properly understood, and with the New Testament witness so very clear, the Doctrine of the Virgin Birth of our Lord Jesus Christ is not only maintained, but fully affirmed.
+And, so, with the Hebrew word almah properly understood, and with the New Testament witness so very clear, the doctrine of the Virgin Birth of Jesus Christ is not only retained, but fully affirmed.

-Quite often these days you will hear certain individuals saying that if you use any translation other than the KJV you are using a "New Age Bible" or, far worse, a "Satanically inspired book."
-Nothing could be further from the truth!
+Quite often these days, in conservative Christian circles, you will hear certain individuals saying that if you use any translation other than the KJV you are using a "New Age Bible" or, far worse, a "Satanically inspired book."
+Nothing could be farther from the truth!
 There is no doctrine of the church which cannot find full scriptural support in any of the major modern translations.
-These claims, which some make for the superiority of the KJV, only serve to undermine many Christians' well-founded faith in the Scriptures.
+These claims, which some make for the superiority of the KJV, only serve to undermine many Christians' faith in the scriptures.
 Those who wish to press for the superiority of the KJV even over the original manuscripts themselves are lifting up another God than Jesus Christ, a God of the printed word and leather-binding, a God which they can hold and see and feel, a God which requires no faith, no trust, no hope, only blind submission.
-It is idolatry, it is bibliolatry, it takes that which is Holy--the Scriptures--and perverts it into an alternate object of worship.
-THE Word of God is Jesus Christ, our Lord, not a book.
+It is idolatry, it is bibliolatry, it takes that which is Holy—the Scriptures—and perverts it into an alternate object of worship.
+The Word of God is Jesus Christ, our Lord, not a book.

 The KJV is a very good translation, once its age and the shortcomings of its manuscript sources are taken into account, and it should still be used!
 I still use it, myself, for many purposes!
 But the NIV, the NRSV, the RSV, the NASB, and many other modern translations are also perfectly good and useful.
 Don't let anyone convince you otherwise!